 The two vertical shafts of the Merthyr Vale Colliery, in the Taff River valley in Merthyr Tydfil, Glamorganshire, Wales, were sunk between 1869–1875.
-It was among the largest of the hundreds of mines that opened during the industrial revolution to exploit the rich South Wales coalfield.1
+It was one of the largest of the hundreds of mines that opened during the industrial revolution to exploit the rich South Wales coalfield.1

-News spread quickly and in many cases people simply dropped what they were doing, grabbed a shovel, and went to Aberfan.
+News spread quickly and in many cases people simply dropped what they were doing, grabbed a shovel, and went to the Aberfan.
 By the next day the town was overrun with nearly 2000 volunteers, most of whom were just in the way of the organized rescue.
 But by then it didn’t matter – no child was pulled out of the school alive after 11:00 am on Friday.
-In all 144 people died in the landslide, including 116 children (109 from the Junior School – almost half of its enrollment).
+It would be a week before all the bodies were recovered.3

-Mining the South Wales Coalfield has always been particularly dangerous; 259 men died at the Prince of Wales Colliery in 1878, 290 at Albion in 1894, 439 at Senghenydd in 1913 and 266 the Gresford in 1934 to name but a few, but Aberfan was something else altogether.
+Mining the South Wales Coalfield has always been particularly dangerous; 259 men died at the Prince of Wales Colliery in 1878, 290 at Albion in 1894, 439 at Senghenydd in 1913 and 266 the Gresford in 1934, but Aberfan was something else altogether.
 In an inconceivably horrible twist of fate, the disaster had completely spared the miners and instead killed their children.

-2. “Disaster in Green Aberfan.”
+5. “Disaster in Green Aberfan.”
 Life.
 4 Nov 1966.
 Immediately after the disaster Life dispatched the 29 year-old photographer I. C. (Chuck) Rapoport to Wales from New York.
 Rapoport stayed long after the other media left, spending nearly a month in the town photographing not the disaster, but the people.
 The result was a moving series of photos capturing both the grief as well as the strength and courage of the residents.
 See: Rapoport, I. C. Aberfan: The Days After, A Journey in Pictures.
-Cardigan, Wales: Parthian Books, 2005:
+Cardigan, Wales: Parthian Books, 2005 (WorldCat):

-12 Mar 2010, updated 22 Dec 2011 ‧ Photography
+12 Mar 2010, updated 6 May 2015 ‧ Photography